Certain types of Dropbox admins can suspend a Dropbox team member.

 What happens if I'm using Active Directory?

-Changes made to user status in Active Directory are only pushed to Dropbox Business if you use the Dropbox AD Connector or a third party application.
-In most cases, user state changes only move in one direction (from Active Directory to Dropbox Business), but this depends on the particular application you're using.
+Changes made to user status in Active Directory are only pushed to Dropbox team accounts if you use the Dropbox AD Connector or a third party application.
+In most cases, user state changes only move in one direction (from Active Directory to Dropbox team accounts), but this depends on the particular application you're using.